lsst/rtn-037/index.rst

 Figure generators
 ^^^^^^^^^^^^^^^^^

-The ``schedview`` python module provides a collection of functions each of which provides a figure that may be either used in isolation, or included as an element of a dashboard.
+The ``schedview`` python module provides a collection of classes whose instances generate figures that may be either used in isolation, or included as an element of a dashboard.
-Examples of figures produced by such functions include a table of astronomical events, histograms of visit parameters (e.g. R.A., Declination, LST, depth), a table of visits in a given time window, sky maps of scheduler reward basis functions at a given time,  and many others; see section 5.1 of RTN-048 for a list.
+Examples of figures produced by such generators include a table of astronomical events, histograms of visit parameters (e.g. R.A., Declination, LST, depth), a table of visits in a given time window, sky maps of scheduler reward basis functions at a given time,  and many others; see section 5.1 of RTN-048 for a list.
-Each figure generation function will consist of the following compononts:
+Each figure generator will generate plots using a "pipe and filter" architucture, with the following filter compononts:

 1. **Collection**.
 Code that handles collection of data such as loading files from disk, downloading them from a URL, or querying a database.
    A single visualization may have multiple implementations of its collection element, each supporting a different source for data or operational context.